Emese92/_bar-project/README.md

    * The main colors used on the website are gray and orange.

    #### Typography
-   * Didact Gothic and Roboto Condensed was used on the website with Sans Serif as the fallback font.
+   * Didact Gothic and Roboto Condensed were used on the website with Sans Serif as the fallback font.

    #### Imagery
    * A large, background hero image is used on the home page to keep the site clean and modern.
 It has a translucent cover to make the text more readable.